aws-samples/barcode-qr-decoder-lambda/README.md

 * Create a new Lambda Function.
 * Select Author from scratch.
 * Input a new name for your function
-* Select Python 3.7 as runtime
+* Select Python 3.10 as runtime
 * Select x86_64 as architecture
 * Create a new role with basic Lambda permissions
 * Replace the code with Python code inside `code/lambda.py`
+* Add envirroement variables :
+   - DB_USER
+   - DB_PASSWORD
+   - DB_HOST
+   - DB_DATABASE

 You have now created the Lambda function!